coverclock/coverclock/README.md

-equipment bays of business jets, spend his days working inside a SCIF, play with Iridium and Inmarsat communications satellites, wander around the floor of a supercomputer center at a national lab, sit tangled in cables and fibers at a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many executive presentations, and travel to Europe and Asia.
+equipment bays of business jets, spend his days working inside a SCIF, play with Iridium and Inmarsat communications satellites, wander around the floor of a supercomputer center at a national lab, sit tangled in cables and fibers on the floor of a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many executive presentations, and travel to Europe and Asia.
 His favorite part of his career is how many smart people he has worked with